F4llow/trayce/README.md

-# Trayce - Lunch Tray Sorter
+# Trayce: The Tray Waste Sorter

 A smart waste-sorting assistant that uses computer vision (Google's Gemini API) to identify and classify food tray contents into trash, recycle, compost, or dish return — making disposal effortless and eco-friendly.